What's in this article?

 3. Creating the content while keeping an eye on keywords

-4. Creating a social media sharing schedule for each piece of content, as it goes live
+4. Creating a social media sharing schedule for each piece of content as it goes live

 How far do you want to plan out into the future?
 You don’t want to remove all spontaneity from your content marketing—if you stick to a plan and refuse to add anything extra in, you’re doing your business a disservice.
 That prevents you from chiming in on current events and trends, which can be a big source of traffic and discussion.
-Ideally, you’ll have a backlog of evergreen posts and ideas that can be scheduled at any time, but leave a little bit of wiggle room to respond to hot topics or industry news, or just write when inspirations strikes you.
+Ideally, you’ll have a backlog of evergreen posts and ideas that can be scheduled at any time, but leave a little bit of wiggle room to respond to hot topics or industry news or just write when inspiration strikes you.

 When it comes to managing your editorial calendar, CoSchedule is one of the best options out there.
-It gives you a calendar view of not just your content, but social posts that are scheduled through the app, and it lets you schedule out posts for not just the day of, but day, week, and month after the post goes live, so you can keep driving traffic to a post after it’s published.
+It gives you a calendar view of not just your content but social posts that are scheduled through the app, and it lets you schedule out posts for not just the day of, but the day, week, and month after the post goes live, so you can keep driving traffic to a post after it’s published.
 Another option is the Tweet Old Post plugin, which pulls posts from your archive and retweets them at a regular interval.
 You can also republish older posts on Quora or LinkedIn if that’s where your audience is at; check out this example at Buffer (#7 on the list).

 Keep it Going: Monitor and Engage